Tuskegee syphilis study whistleblower Peter Buxtun has died at age 86

 “We are thankful for his honesty and his courage,” said Lille Tyson Head, whose father was in the study.

 Buxtun was born in Prague in 1937.
-His father was Jewish, and his family immigrated to the U.S. in 1939 from Nazi-occupied Czechoslovakia, eventually settling in Irish Bend, Oregon on the Columbia River.
+His father was Jewish, and his family immigrated to the U.S. in 1939 from Nazi-occupied Czechoslovakia, eventually settling in Irish Bend, Oregon, on the Willamette River.

 In his complaints to federal health officials, he drew comparisons between the Tuskegee study and medical experiments Nazi doctors had conducted on Jews and other prisoners.
 Federal scientists didn't believe they were guilty of the same kind of moral and ethical sins, but after the Tuskegee study was exposed, the government put in place new rules about how it conducts medical research.
 Today, the study is often blamed for the unwillingness of some African Americans to participate in medical research.

-Note: This story was first published on July 15.
-It was updated on July 18 to correct the location of Irish Bend, Oregon, to on the Willamette River, not Columbia River.